 Everyone experiences a few health issues occasionally.
 It is important to be able to react to these issues as early as possible, whether they are critical or not.
 You certainly do not want the issue to escalate into something more complex that causes greater damage.

 Tasks, regardless of their severity level, should be addressed in time to avoid escalation.
 Performing maintenance tasks is also similar to going to the gym to exercise and ensuring that the product is fit.
-Ignoring maintenance tasks gives room to vulnerabilities and compromises the system infrastructure (or backbone).
+Ignoring maintenance tasks gives room for vulnerabilities and compromises the system infrastructure (or backbone).

 7. Manage risks in architectural innovations

 Innovation is in most cases a good step forward, so you are probably wondering what am I going to say.

 Body enhancement is usually costly.
 The same applies to changes in technology or upgrades — they are usually expensive both in time and money, which sometimes results in a different outcome than anticipated.
 In most cases, innovation requires a lot of time, high effort, and due diligence to shift and deploy any new technology stack.

 Onboarding customers and other employees to the new technology stack is also an extensive process; it doesn’t just happen overnight.
 So you might want to cross-check the risks involved to determine whether the innovation or upgrade to the latest release is aligned with your corporate vision and is not being undertaken solely for the purpose of being up to date.

 As you know when you are working on your health, some people provide you with more useful feedback than others.
 If you are working in product development, you’ve probably heard or read somewhere that "you should listen and talk with your customers regularly."
 Customers obviously represent an important portion of every corporation.
 Although listening to your customers’ feedback is important in product management, not all customer feedback is actionable.

 Screening customer feedback and being able to properly understand and translate that feedback into business value for your product is, therefore, another moving part that shouldn’t be ignored.